National Tsing Hua University: Relocation to Taiwan

+Recent history

 In recent decades, the National Tsing Hua University in Taiwan has had increasingly close ties with the Tsinghua University in People's Republic of China (China).
 Of all universities on Taiwan, the NTHU has arguably one of the strongest cooperations with universities in mainland China in academic research, projects, and with the creation of programs such as the "Center for Contemporary China".

 The first astronomical satellite by Taiwan's space agency (TASA) is developed by NTHU and Academia Sinica.
 It is called The Gamma-ray Transients Monitor and is a cubesat with the goal of tracking Gamma Ray Bursts (GRBs) and other bright gamma-ray transients with energies ranging from 50 keV to 2 MeV.
 It will be deployed to orbit by Falcon 9 in Q4 2026.

+In 2016, National Hsinchu University of Education (NHCUE) merged into NTHU to form the NTHU Nanda Campus on Nanda Road in East District, Hsinchu City.

 Tradition

 Meichu Tournament

 The Mei-Chu Tournament, held in March annually, is a sport competition between National Tsing Hua University and National Yang Ming Chiao Tung University.
 Since its establishment in 1969, the tournament, also known as the Mei-Chu Games, has become a tradition, and is considered one of the most important activities between these two prestigious universities in Taiwan.

 The history of the Meichu Games goes back to the 1960s.
 After the end of the Chinese Civil War in 1949, National Tsing Hua University and National Yang Ming Chiao Tung University were both relocated in Hsinchu, Taiwan and became neighbors.
 The geographic and academic closeness prompted many intellectual and social exchanges between two universities.

 In 1966, an informal tournament was held.
 The arrangement of the formal event, however, was not institutionalized until 1968, when Chian Feng, an executive officer of NTHU student activity center, received the permission from the university authority to plan sport events for NTHU and NCTU students modeling after the Oxford and Cambridge Boat Race.

 While both side agreed on the plan to hold such an annual event, there was a disagreement on the naming of the Games.
 At last, Zhang Zhi-yi solved this problem by proposing the conventional coin tossing.
 "If the head-side is up, the game would be called Mei-Chu; otherwise, the game would be called Chu-Mei."
 As the head-side of the coin went up, the tournament was thereby named Meichu to commemorate the two founding presidents of NTHU and NCTU, Mei Yi-chi and Ling Chu-Ming.